Department of Recreation and Leisure Studies

-The minor in Disabilities Studies is offered in collaboration with programs in Linguistics, Psychology, Social and Behavioral Sciences, Social Work, and Special Education.
+The minor in disabilities studies is offered in collaboration with programs in Linguistics, Psychology, Social and Behavioral Sciences, Social Work, and Special Education.
 This minor is open to any USM major and will prepare a student to work with special populations in a myriad of settings including community recreation, education, and therapeutic recreation.
-The minor in Disabilities Studies allows students to create their course of study from a wide variety of options.
+The minor in Disabilities Studies allows students to create their course of study from a variety of options.

 ADS 300 Ethics and Youth with Exceptionalities

 PSY 233 or SBS 303 Abnormal Psychology

 REC 253 Implications of Disabling Conditions for Therapeutic Recreation or REC 324 Inclusive and Special Recreation

 Choose two electives from the following: (6 credits)

 ADS 400 Seminar in Disabilities Studies (may be taken twice)

 ASL 101, 102 Beginning American Sign Language I and II

 PSY 366 Drugs, Mind, and Behavior

 SBS 335 Legal Issues in Health and Human Services